ramu81/Exploring-TypeScript/README.md

     regardless of where they came from, if the types of all members are compatible, then we say the types themselves are compatible

+    -> var declarations are accessible anywhere within their containing function, module, namespace, or global scope - all which we’ll go over later on - regardless of the containing block.
+    Some people call this var-scoping or function-scoping.
+Parameters are also function scoped.

   #  Type Guards (typeguard.ts)
        # Working with union types